-Moreover, companies are becoming more data-driven, complex, and require stable performance in order to succeed in our cutthroat digital age.
-That's why using a modern dashboard tool is vital for monitoring and analyzing multiple touchpoints and presenting data in real-time, visually, and with strong interactivity levels so any operational activity can't be left unnoticed.
+Moreover, companies are becoming more data-driven and complex and require stable performance in order to succeed in our cutthroat digital age.
+That's why using a modern dashboard tool is vital for monitoring and analyzing multiple touchpoints and presenting data in real-time, visually, and with strong interactivity levels so any strategic activity can't be left unnoticed.

-In the end, you will be able to improve your COO reporting processes and automate many tasks that you were probably doing manually.
-Similarly to C-level financial officers that use a CFO dashboard to monitor financial information, COOs need a solution for operational touchpoints that make a business tick.
+In the end, you will be able to improve your reporting processes and automate many tasks that you were probably doing manually.
+Similar to C-level financial officers that use a CFO dashboard to monitor financial information, COOs need a solution for core touchpoints that make an organization tick.
 But let's start from the beginning and explain basic definitions.

 What Is A COO Dashboard?

-A COO (chief operating officer) dashboard is a visual management tool used by COOs to connect multiple data sources, track, evaluate, and help COOs to optimize operational processes within a company by using interactive metrics and advanced analytical capabilities.
+A COO (chief operating officer) dashboard is a visual management tool used by COOs to connect multiple data sources, track, evaluate, and help to optimize operations within a company by using interactive metrics and advanced analytical capabilities.

-These visual representations of data deliver information in real-time and create a time-saving business environment where COOs can focus on other critical tasks rather than investing countless hours into exporting and manipulating static spreadsheets.
-Just like modern CTOs use a professional CTO dashboard to visualize and interact with presented information in real-time, COOs need a similar tool to improve their productivity and increase business performance.
-Such a real-time dashboard ensures productivity increment and centralized data collection that enables executives to overcome numerous operational challenges within their line of work.
-When you complete data management processes with an (automated) COO report and intelligent alarms, any business anomaly will not go unnoticed.
+These visual representations of data deliver information in real time and create a time-saving environment where COOs can focus on other critical tasks rather than investing countless hours into exporting and manipulating static spreadsheets.
+Just like modern CTOs use a professional CTO dashboard to visualize and interact with presented information in real time, COOs need a similar tool to improve their productivity and increase performance.
+Such a real-time dashboard ensures productivity increment and centralized data collection that enables executives to overcome numerous practical challenges within their line of work.
+When you complete data management processes with an (automated) COO report and intelligent alarms, any anomaly will not go unnoticed.